return42/sphkerneldoc/linux_src_doc/include/crypto/kpp_h.rst

 set_secret
     Function invokes the protocol specific function to store the secret private key along with parameters.
-    The implementation knows how to decode thie buffer
+    The implementation knows how to decode the buffer

 generate_public_key
     Function generate the public key to be sent to the